Infant Adoption F.A.Q.‘s

 Step One - Get to Know Us

 Start by learning more about the adoption process at Boys & Girls Aid.
-You may attend one of our information sessions is necessary before being offered an application.
+Attendance at one of our information sessions is necessary before being offered an application.
 Contact the Inquiry Department at 503.542.2301 to reserve your place at the next information session, or RSVP here.

 Step Two - Tell Us About You

 After attending an information session, complete our Infant Adoption Application for our adoption team to review.
-You may submit your completed application to:
+Please submit your completed application and fee to:

 Boys & Girls Aid